 When is the Tournament Team season?

 Tournament teams are formed at the beginning of July and typically begin Fall season play in August and finish around October.
-In the Spring, team will play April through June.
+In the Spring, teams will play April through June.

 How many practices can my daughter expect on a Tournament Team?

 Most teams will practice 1 or 2 times per week during softball season.

 Can we practice in the Winter?